PMU-PROJECT/backend_server/README.md

 allow connection from all IPs (to allow docker hypercorn container to run)
 - In installdir/data/pg_hba.conf, insert
-- host all             all              all              scram-sha-256
+- host all             all              sament              scram-sha-256

 **Quart**